 Creative Agents and Creative Practitioners who have taken images of pupils as part of the project must ensure that the school and the Arts Council of Wales staff are aware of these, be clear about how these images are to be used and should not retain these images on personal cameras, etc, beyond the life of the project.

-Allegations made against Arts Council of Wales staff

 An allegation is an assertion made by someone about suspected abuse perpetrated by a member of Arts Council of Wales staff.
 It must be referred to Social Services or the Police as a request for investigation under safeguarding and child protection procedures.
 If the behaviour of a colleague or any other adult towards children or young people gives cause for concern:

-- do not dismiss your concerns - do not confront the person about whom you have concerns - discuss your concerns with your line manager and the Designated Child Protection Officer or the Personnel Manager - never delay in passing on your concerns to somebody who is in a position to take them forward and ensure that a proper investigation takes place.
+- do not dismiss your concerns - do not confront the person about whom you have concerns - discuss your concerns with your line manager and the Designated Child Protection Officer or Head of Personnel - never delay in passing on your concerns to somebody who is in a position to take them forward and ensure that a proper investigation takes place.
 You will always be taken seriously - do not worry that you may be mistaken.
-It is better to have discussed it with somebody with the experience and responsibility to make an assessment
+It is better to have discussed it with somebody with the experience and responsibility to make an assessment.